 60kilometers ❘ ascent: 950meters

 Breakfast, Packed Lunch, Dinner / Overnight in Zavala, Guesthouse Zavala.

-We begin our ride along Popovo fields.
-This area flooded regularly in the past and as a result most of the old villages are located up on the sides of the dry limestone mountains and ridges.
+We begin our ride along with Popovo fields.
+This area flooded regularly in the past and as a result, most of the old villages are located up on the sides of the dry limestone mountains and ridges.
 We cycle along old train tracks repurposed as village roads in direction to Ivanica Border Crossing.
 There are very few or no traffic at all and the route is enjoyable for riding.

 57kilometers ❘ ascent: 450meters

 Breakfast, Packed Lunch, Dinner / Overnight in Dubrovnik, Hotel Komodor

 |Price per person, based on 2 people, twin room sharing|

 What to bring: Cycling gear is recommended / padded shorts, suitable footwear, day pack, 1 litre of water, rain gear, helmet and water bottle.
 Please contact us if you need any equipment (helmets, water bottles etc).